Energy company reviews

 Which? verdict on EDF

-It was faster than average to pick up the phone, however, as our snapshot investigation into energy companies’ phone and online customer service waiting times revealed.
-It took 3mins 2secs on average to get through to a human when we phoned EDF’s customer service in September 2019.
+EDF was faster than average to pick up the phone, however, as our snapshot investigation into energy companies’ phone and online customer service waiting times revealed.
+It took 3mins 2secs, on average, to get through to a human when we phoned its customer service in September 2019.

-While the fastest firms responded in under a minute on average, EDF Energy was more than quarter of an hour faster than rival Scottish Power, which took over 21 minutes to answer our calls
+While the fastest firms responded in less than a minute, on average, EDF Energy was more than 15 minutes faster than rival Scottish Power, which took more than 21 minutes to answer our calls

-You’ll get an even faster response from live chat, according to our investigation.
-This saw EDF Energy respond to us in just 1min 10secs on average.
+You’ll get an even faster response from live chat, according to our investigation, as this saw EDF Energy respond to us in just 1min 10secs, on average.

-Pros: Good if you want low-carbon nuclear power, offers some cheap tariffs
+Pros: Good if you want low-carbon nuclear power, customers say it handles complaints well

 EDF Energy electricity sources